kikik27/express-api-ts-starter/README.md

 ### Development Tools
 * ESLint with Airbnb TypeScript configuration
-* Jest for testing
+* Jest with ts-jest for TypeScript testing
 * Supertest for API testing
-* Nodemon for development
+* Nodemon and tsx for development
 * TypeScript type checking
 * Drizzle Kit for database migrations